maheshmiythran/Mahesh_ASSIGNMENT_ALLO_HEALTHCARE/README.md

 # Allo Inventory Reservation System

-This is a student-style project built for the Allo Engineering take-home assignment.
-It is designed to show my skills as an entry-level internship candidate while keeping the app simple and easy to understand.
+This is my submission for the Allo Engineering Take-Home Exercise.
+It's a Next.js App Router application that handles temporary stock reservations during checkout, ensuring we don't oversell when multiple users try to buy the same item at the exact same time.

 ## What this project does